How to use '\n' in Python

 Unix: 'Line 1\nLine 2\nLine 3'

-Different operating systems handle newlines differently, which can create compatibility problems.
-Windows uses a carriage return followed by a line feed (\r\n), while Unix-based systems like Linux and macOS use only a line feed (\n).
+Different operating systems handle newlines differently, which can create compatibility headaches.
+Windows uses a two-character sequence (\r\n), while Unix-based systems like Linux and macOS use a single character (\n).
+This discrepancy can lead to unexpected formatting when you're processing text files from various sources.

 Using \n with string formatting methods